Why become a Chartered Member?

-Chartered Member is the second level of CIPD professional membership.
-Chartered Members are entitled to use the designation and letters Chartered MCIPD after their name to showcase their professional credentials.
+As a Chartered Member of the CIPD you're recognised for your professionalism and commitment to good practice in HR and L&D. As a Chartered Member you are entitled to use the designation and letters Chartered MCIPD after your name to showcase your professional credentials, demonstrating:

 Profile of a Chartered Member